bozsahin/cogs501/README.md

-# Spring 2022
+# Spring 2023

 COGS 501 - Algorithmic structures in cognition - METU
 -------------------------------------------------------

-no-COGS students.
-By departmental decision, this course is open to COGS students only.
+non-COGS students: By departmental decision, this course is open to COGS students only.
 Sorry.

 **Short description:** Introduction to three foundational concepts in cognitive science: representation of structure, its computation and uncertainty.